After itching

 What is itching at the anus?

-After itching: When to see a doctor?
+Itching afterwards: When to see a doctor?

-What helps with after-itching?
+What helps with anal itching?

-If you are affected by uncomfortable anal itching, pay attention to careful care of the anal region.
-The following tips can help you alleviate the discomfort if necessary:
+If you suffer from uncomfortable itching around the anus, pay careful attention to gentle care of the anal area.
+The following tips can help you possibly ease the discomfort:

 What is itching at the anus?

 The anal region, as the exit of the digestive tract with a generally moist environment, is a vulnerable body area.
-Itching inside and outside the anus are complaints that often the Hemorrhoids are assigned.
-Some proctological diseases, such as anal fissures, Anal fistulas and abscesses, Hemorrhoids and other inflammatory diseases of the rectum can basically lead to irritations in the anal area.
-These then manifest in the symptom of anal itching.
+Itching inside and outside the anus are complaints that often Hemorrhoids can be assigned.
+Some proctological diseases such as anal fissures, Anal fistulas and abscesses, Hemorrhoids and other inflammatory diseases of the rectum can generally lead to irritation in the anal area.
+These then manifest in the symptom of itching at the anus.
 Infections with bacteria, fungi, viruses, or parasites can also be responsible for anal itching.
 Some of these infectious diseases are also classified as sexually transmitted diseases.
-Likewise, some medications can cause an itchy anus, i.e., anal itching, as a side effect.
+Likewise, some medications can cause an itchy anus, i.e., itching at the anus, as a side effect.

 Hemorrhoid Pain

 The analysis and evaluation of German-language Google search trends show that the anal area is one of the most frequently searched body regions – especially in combination with the search term "itching."
-Anal itching is thus also one of the most common symptoms that lead patients to a proctological practice.
+Anal itching is thus also one of the most common symptoms that lead patients to a proctology practice.
 As a personal, intimate topic, there are only estimates regarding the frequency of the symptom in society.
 It is assumed that about one to five percent of the population in Germany suffer from anal itching.
 Itching at the anus affects the male gender across all age groups two to four times more often than women.

 What to do if the anus itches?